-- Nature of the alleged incident from the perspective of the person being bullied - Date, time when parents/carers were informed.
+- Date, time incident reported - Member of staff to whom the incident was reported - Date, time, location of alleged incident - Nature of the alleged incident from the perspective of the person being bullied - Date, time when parents/carers were informed.

 When an incident of bullying is reported the school will endeavour to make a written record of this incident within 24 hours of the incident occurring.
 Written records are factual and where opinions are offered these will be based on factual evidence.
 Recording incidents helps to build a picture of behaviour patterns in school e.g. who, when, how, what action taken.
 It enables the school to manage individual cases effectively and monitor and evaluate the effectiveness of strategies.